FlorisHendriks/HTTP_provisioning/README.md

 # Security considerations
 If an adversary can hijack a managed device then he or she can use the tunnel service to communicate with devices that are behind the system VPN.
 Furthermore, there is also a possibility that an adversary can retrieve a managed device certificate so that he or she can retrieve new VPN configuration files.
 In order to retrieve or use a certificate the adversary needs to hijack one of the managed devices and then has to escalate privileges to the administrator role.

+# Technical limitations
+This path was easy to implement on Windows. macOS, on the other hand, had two main technical difficulties we had to overcome.

+The first one is the usage of [curl](https://curl.se/docs/manpage.html).
+Curl on macos has support (if you built it against [Secure Transport](https://curl.se/docs/manpage.html#-E)) to use certificates from the keychain where the Intune device certificates are stored.
+Unfortunately, if you specify the Intune device certificate it does not send the intermediate certificate with the request.
+In order to mitigate this we need to define the intermediate certificate in Apache in order to be able to verify Intune device certificates.